shallot/ansible-playbooks/README.md

     git submodule update --init

-Next the [Ansible][ansible] software and some auxiliaries need to be installed, a list of which can be found in the **Dependencies** section below.
-On supported systems, the `provision-localhost.yml` playbook can ensure the required dependencies to be available:
+Next the [Ansible][ansible] software and some auxiliaries need to be installed.
+On supported systems, the `provision-localhost.yml` playbook can ensure the required dependencies are available:

     ansible-playbook --ask-become-pass provision-localhost.yml